Experience Snowflake with notebooks¶

 Tip

-Snowflake Model Registry allows customers to securely manage models and their metadata in Snowflake, regardless of origin.
+The Snowflake Model Registry allows you to securely manage models and your metadata in Snowflake, regardless of origin.
 The model registry stores machine learning models as first-class schema-level objects in Snowflake so they can easily be found and used by others in your organization.
 You can create registries, and store models in them, using classes in the Snowpark ML library.
 Models can have multiple versions, and you can designate a version as the default.

 Here is an example of how you can use the Snowflake ML Registry to log a model: